 The final thing that you can feed your goldfish with is live plant matter.
-After all, goldfish are primarily herbivores, so some veggies and plants make a good alternative to their steady diet of flakes or pellets.
+After all, goldfish are primarily herbivores, so some veggies and plants make a good alternative to their steady diet of flakes or pellets (here are the 10 plants we personally recommend).
 Besides your normal goldfish food and occasional protein feedings, it is recommended to feed your goldfish some kind of plant based matter around once per week to supplement essential nutrients.

 Goldfish do not actually have stomachs, so the various compounds, nutrients, and vitamins in plant matter will help them digest their other foods much easier.
 Things like frozen peas (no skin), frozen zucchini, boiled broccoli, and diced potatoes all make for good plant based goldfish foods.
 The occasional lettuce leaf or piece of seaweed will also make a good addition to your goldfish’s regular feeding routine.